asheroto/Chocolatey-Package-Updater/README.md

 The `UpdateChocolateyPackage` function provides the following features:

+-   No functions or regex expressions to write: everything happens automatically!
 -   Updates the version in the nuspec file.
--   Updates the checksum in the `ChocolateyInstall.ps1` script.
+-   Updates the url/version/checksum in the `ChocolateyInstall.ps1` script.
 -   Updates the checksum in the `VERIFICATION.txt` file (if it exists).
 -   Sends an alert to a designated URL.
 -   Supports EXE files distributed in the package.
--   Supports variable and hash table formats for checksum in the install script.
+-   Supports variable and hash table formats for checksum in the `ChocolateyInstall.ps1` script.
--   Supports single and double quotes for checksum in the install script.
+-   Supports single and double quotes for checksum in the `ChocolateyInstall.ps1` script.
 -   Automatic support for [aria2](https://github.com/aria2/aria2) download manager as well as `Invoke-WebRequest`.
+-   Supports scraping the version number from the download URL.
+-   Supports version number replacement in the download URL.

 ## How It Works